decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

     }
 ```

 The example above listens for clicks on a `door` entity.
 When clicked, the user is prompted to make a payment in MANA to a specific wallet for a given ammount.
-Once the user accepts this payment, the `isDoorClosed` variable in the scene's state is changed.
+Once the user accepts this payment, the rest of the function can be executed, in this case the `isDoorClosed` variable in the scene's state is changed.
 If the user doesn't accept the payment, the rest of the function won't be executed and the variable's state won't change.

 ![](/images/media/metamask_confirm.png)

-> Tip: We recommend setting the wallet address and the ammount to pay as global constants in your scene.
-These are values you might need to change in the future, this makes it easier to update the code.
+> Tip: We recommend defining the wallet address and the ammount to pay as global constants at the start of the _.tsx_ file.
+These are values you might need to change in the future, setting them as constants makes it easier to update the code.

 ## Wait for a transaction

-Another thing you can do, once the ethereum controller is imported, is check if a transaction has been already mined.
-This looks for a specific transaction and verifies that it has been validated by a miner and added to the blockchain.
+Another thing that the ethereum controller allows you to do is check if a specific transaction has been already mined.
+This looks for a specific transaction's hash number and verifies that it has been validated by a miner and added to the blockchain.

 ```tsx
 this.eth!.waitForMinedTx(